openssl/openssl/README-QUIC.md

 Users interested in using the new QUIC functionality are encouraged to look at some of the following resources:

-- The [openssl-quic(7) manpage], which provides a basic reference overview of QUIC functionality and how use of QUIC differs from use of TLS with regard to our API;
+- The [openssl-quic(7) manual page], which provides a basic reference overview of QUIC functionality and how use of QUIC differs from use of TLS with regard to our API;
 - The new [OpenSSL Guide], which provides introductory guides on the use of TLS, QUIC, and other OpenSSL functionality.
-See the [ossl-guide-introduction(7) manpage] for the index.
+See the [ossl-guide-introduction(7) manual page][OpenSSL Guide] for the index.
-- The [DDD demos], which demonstrate the use of QUIC using simple examples.
+- The [Demo-Driven Design (DDD)][DDD] demos, which demonstrate the use of QUIC using simple examples.
 These can be [found in the source tree under `doc/designs/ddd`].
 - The [demo found in `demos/http3`], which provides an HTTP/3 client example using the nghttp3 HTTP/3 library.